pine64/website/content/blog/january_2025.md

 Inkput is a proof-of-concept software written by [s12wu](https://github.com/s12wu) that allows the user to enter text using handwriting.
 Inkput uses PellelNitram's handwriting recognition implementation to achieve this.

-The program Inkput works by displaying on top of the users desktop, then the user will write something in the box, select a text input and press predict.
+The program Inkput works by displaying on top of the user's desktop, then the user will write something in the box, select a text input and press predict.
 This will drop the written text into the text input like in the image below.

 ![Image of the inkput demo](/blog/images/January_2025/inkput.png)